orxfun/orx-parallel/README.md

 ## Use Transformations: Safe Mutable Per-Thread State

-`use` transformations provide a safe and ergonomic way to use mutable thread-local state in parallel pipelines.
+`use` transformations provide a safe and ergonomic way to use mutable thread-local state in parallel pipelines:

-Highlights:

-- convenience and safety: no unsafe code in application-level iterator logic
+- no unsafe code in application-level iterator logic
-- memory efficiency: exactly one use-variable per worker thread
+- exactly one use-variable per worker thread
 - predictable allocation behavior for stateful workloads

 ```rust